ibm-cloud-docs/cloud-object-storage/info/data-security-encryption.md

 # Data security and encryption
 {: #security}

-{{site.data.keyword.cos_full}} uses an innovative approach for cost-effectively storing large volumes of unstructured data while ensuring security, availability and reliability.
+{{site.data.keyword.cos_full}} uses an innovative approach for cost-effectively storing large volumes of unstructured data that ensures security, availability, and reliability.
 {:shortdesc: .shortdesc}

-This is accomplished by using Information Dispersal Algorithms (IDAs) to separate data into unrecognizable “slices” that are distributed across a network of data centers, making transmission and storage of data inherently private and secure.
+This level of security is accomplished by using Information Dispersal Algorithms (IDAs) to separate data into unrecognizable “slices”.
+The system distributes these slices across a network of data centers, making transmission and storage of data inherently private and secure.
 No complete copy of the data resides in any single storage node, and only a subset of nodes needs to be available in order to fully retrieve the data on the network.

 All data in {{site.data.keyword.cos_full_notm}} is encrypted at rest.
 This technology individually encrypts each object by using per-object generated keys.
 These keys are secured and reliably stored by using the same Information Dispersal Algorithms that protect object data by using an All-or-Nothing Transform (AONT).
 Key data is impossible to recover, even if individual nodes or hard disks are compromised.